 1. Visit the Oriental Institute Museum

-Despite its name, this collection has nothing to do with “the Orient” but instead is a huge archaeological collection of objects from ancient Egypt.
+The Oriental Institute (OI) of the University of Chicago is a leading research center for the ancient Middle East.
+Their museum is home to a huge archaeological collection of objects from the Near East, including ancient Egypt, Israel, Syria, Turkey, Iraq, and Iran.
 Established in 1919, the museum has all kinds of artifacts, photographs, historical records, and even a giant 17-foot-tall statue of King Tut that weighs over six tons!
 Suggested admission is $10 USD.

 2. See the Chicago Cultural Center

 The former site of the Chicago Public Library, this historic landmark is known for its exquisite Tiffany mosaics, especially in its performance venue Preston Bradley Hall.
 Its rooms were inspired by the Acropolis of Athens, the Palazzo Ducale in Venice, and the Palazzo in Florence.
-It has changing art exhibits, events, and performances.
+It has changing art exhibits, events, performances, and free guided tours of the historic building (Thursdays and Fridays at 1:15pm).
 Check the website to see what events and performances are available during your visit.
-It’s free too!
+It’s free to visit.

 4. Stop by the City History Museum

 This museum provides a solid overview of the history of Chicago, with an in-depth focus on the Great Chicago Fire in 1871 that burned down most of the city (the fire killed 300 people and left 100,000 people homeless.
 Abraham Lincoln’s final draft of the Emancipation Proclamation was lost in the fire too).
 The museum has 22 million items, including President Lincoln’s deathbed and the clothing he and his wife wore when he was assassinated.
+The rotating exhibitions highlight different events and cultural groups that contributed to the city’s history, like the Polish immigrants that came to the city starting in the mid-1800s and the way art was used to influence societal change during the 1960s and 1970s.
 Admission is $19 USD.

 5. See the Cubs play

 Locals are incredibly passionate about their baseball team.
-Get in the spirit and head out to a game.
+Get in the spirit and head out to a game at the Cubs’ home stadium, Wrigley Field.
 Even if you don’t know a lot about baseball, it’s still super fun.
 It gets really intense when the Cubs play Chicago’s other team, the White Sox.
-The season goes from March-November and tickets usually cost around $30 USD, though you can often find them for half that price.
+The season goes from March-November and tickets usually start around $15 USD for the upper deck and go up from there.

 6. See Robie House